 In searching for a new distribution facility, what were your top priorities?

 Given the fact that we were moving into a leased facility, we were looking for an insulated curtain wall that would create temperature-controlled areas without impacting the structure of the facility.
 In addition, the cost of a conventional wall system was prohibitive; we needed a thermal wall solution that would provide us superior temperature control at a fraction of the cost of a conventional wall.

-You chose InsulWall® to retrofit your new distribution center – how has it impacted your business?
+YOU chose InsulWall® Temperature Control Curtains to retrofit your new distribution center how has it impacted your business?